 How can you gauge the success of a campaign?

-Within Benchmark Email, you can view engagement rates based on opens, click-throughs, bounces, and unsubscribes.
+With Benchmark Email marketing, you can view engagement rates based on opens, click-throughs, bounces, and unsubscribes.
 You can also see unique vs. multiple clicks on specific links, as well as which devices recipients were on when opening the campaign.
 If you are connected to Google Analytics, we also show you all user activity on your website once they have clicked through.